Saint-Vaast-la-Hougue: A medieval whaling economy

 Saint-Vaast-la-Hougue was a very active whaling center, as there was a dense population of the then common gray whale (which is now extinct in the Atlantic).
 The now rare right whale was likely also taken.
 The first of what may prove to be many more gray whales found its way through the now ice-free Northwest Passage in 2010 so perhaps they will eventually breed off Saint-Vaast-la-Hougue once more.

 Culture

-Saint-Vaast-la-Hougue organize a regular Book Festival, "Ancres & Encres".
+Saint-Vaast-la-Hougue organizes a regular Book Festival, "Ancres & Encres".
 Jean Raspail and Jean-Pierre Thiollet may be mentioned among the authors invited in the last ten years.

+Saint-Vaast-la-Hougue is also featured in the backdrop of the video game, Hearts of Iron IV, on a map background behind Bernard L. Montgomery and Erwin Rommel in the Steam main menu of the game.